danvk/crosswalk/README.md

   expected response type.

 While not required, it's not much extra work to get runtime request validation and this is highly recommended.
-See below.
+See "Runtime request validation" below.

+For a complete example, check out the [crosswalk-demo repo][demo].

 ## Type-safe API usage